 C.02.09 Local prison prohibited and approved telephone numbers

 - Each prison will compile a list of locally prohibited numbers that will not be entered onto the system for anyone.
 This must include at a minimum:

 - gang headquarters

 - known offenders * (if there is information or reasonable belief that the proposed recipient is currently engaged in criminal activity)

-- The custodial systems manager approves the list of prohibited numbers, and can authorise any changes to this list at any time which includes adding a number to the site blacklist in the prisoner telephone system at their discretion.
+- The custodial systems manager approves the list of prohibited numbers and can authorise any changes to this list at any time which includes adding a number to the site blacklist in the prisoner telephone system at their discretion.
 Sites must email email@example.com with the phone number, name and a reason for the site prohibited request and approval from the Custodial System Managers (CSM).